 As you can see, neurons are small messengers in the organism, since their main function is to receive and transmit information.
 They receive and deliver it to other neurons as well as to muscles and glands.

 Finally, the motor function causes the muscles and glands to act, or not to act, as required.
 There are neurons in our central nervous system (brain and spinal cord), but these cells are also in the peripheral nervous system.
-Their central nucleus is the ganglion located inside the digestive system.
+Their central nucleus is the ganglion located along the spinal chord.